 An island country of the southern Pacific Ocean comprising the western Samoa Islands.
-The islands were discovered and visited by the Dutch and the French in the 18th century.
-The eastern islands were annexed by the United States in 1899 as American Samoa, with the western islands going to Germany.
-Occupied by New Zealand during World War I, the western islands were later administered as a League of Nations mandate and a UN trust territory.
-Western Samoa achieved independence as a constitutional monarchy in 1962, and in 1997 the country's name was formally changed to Samoa.
+The islands, inhabited by a Polynesian people, were visited by Dutch and French navigators in the 1700s and became a German colony in 1899.
+Occupied by New Zealand during World War I, the islands, known as Western Samoa, were later administered as a League of Nations mandate and a UN trust territory.
+The country achieved independence as a constitutional monarchy in 1962, and in 1997 the country's name was formally changed to Samoa.
 Apia, on Upolu Island, is the capital.
-Population: 214,000.